NickyMeuleman/nicky-blog/content/windows-terminal/index.md

 Many additional features **are** coming.

 f.e: [keybinding like copy&paste](https://github.com/microsoft/terminal/pull/1093#event-2438652452), [panes like tmux](https://github.com/microsoft/terminal/pull/825), ...
+> These features are now (6 december 2019) available.
 For a full(ler) look at what they have planned and should be there for the 1.0 release, have a gander at the [milestones](https://github.com/microsoft/terminal/milestone/6).

 Even more features are on the developers' nice-to-have list and **may** be coming.